petdance/bobby-tables/s/adodotnet.md

 * [return a single result](https://docs.microsoft.com/en-us/dotnet/framework/data/adonet/obtaining-a-single-value-from-a-database)
 * [return a **data reader**](https://docs.microsoft.com/en-us/dotnet/framework/data/adonet/retrieving-data-using-a-datareader), which allows reading a result set row by row in a forward-only direction

-A [**data adapter**](https://docs.microsoft.com/en-us/dotnet/framework/data/adonet/populating-a-dataset-from-a-dataadapter) serves as the bridge between the data source, and a [**data set**](https://docs.microsoft.com/en-us/dotnet/framework/data/adonet/ado-net-datasets) -- an in-memory representation of the data independent of any specific data source or data provider.
+There is a higher level of abstraction built into ADO.NET: using a [**data set**](https://docs.microsoft.com/en-us/dotnet/framework/data/adonet/ado-net-datasets) -- an in-memory representation of the data independent of any specific data source or data provider. [**Data adapters**](https://docs.microsoft.com/en-us/dotnet/framework/data/adonet/populating-a-dataset-from-a-dataadapter) are the bridge between the data source and a data set.
 The data adapter makes use of commands in two ways:

 1. Fill the data set with data, using `SelectCommand`,
 2. Synchronize data changes between the data set and the data source, using `InsertCommand`, `UpdateCommand`, and `DeleteCommand`.

+These commands are also liable to be vulnerable to SQL injection.

+Avoiding SQL injection in commands
+==

-To avoid SQL injection in ADO.NET, do the following:
+To avoid SQL injection in ADO.NET, do not use user input to build the SQL for commands.
+Instead, do the following:

 1. use placeholders for values in the SQL of the command, and
 2. add **parameters** to the command